 – Basic university training in fine arts.

-– On-goin training for artists and other groups, catering for 600 participants annually.
+– On-goin training for artists and other groups.

 – A wide range of additional activities such as exhibitions, concerts, seminars, open lectures, film screenings and pedagogical workshops for children and youth.
 In addition the school also provides residential facilities for students and visitors.
 In all, 30.000 people visits Gerlesborgsskolan in Bohuslän each year.